← Back to ResourcesBreed Guides

 A heartbreaking decision that some Calgary Dachshund families face.
 There's no universal answer, but vets and rehab specialists consider several factors.

-• Ongoing pain that medication cannot adequately control
+• Ongoing pain that medication cannot control

 • Repeated severe IVDD recurrences despite management

-• Severe paralysis WITHOUT prospect of recovery
+• Severe paralysis with no real prospect of recovery

 • Severe pressure sores from long-term immobility